FREE GUIDE

 Emissions pricing is no longer a distant regulatory threat, it’s a line item on the shipping industry’s balance sheet.
 In 2025 alone, the EU’s emissions schemes are set to add more than USD 6 billion in costs.
 And this is just the beginning.

 Over the next five years, a wave of regional and global carbon measures will reshape how shipping is financed, traded, and operated.
-By 2030, the combined cost from EU ETS, FuelEU Maritime, UK ETS and the IMO’s Global Fuel Intensity (GFI) measure could exceed USD 50 billion.
-And if additional countries follow the EU’s lead and implement their own maritime carbon taxes, the total industry bill could double—reaching USD 100 billion annually.
+By 2030, the combined cost from EU ETS, FuelEU, UK ETS and the IMO’s greenhouse gas fuel intensity (GFI) measure could exceed USD 50 billion in a business as usual scenario.
+If additional countries follow the EU’s lead and implement their own maritime emissions taxes, the total industry bill could double, reaching USD 100 billion annually.

-Siglar Carbon emission cost calculations 2024-2030
+Siglar's emission cost calculations 2024-2030

 The IMO’s GFI: A global layer or just another cost?